ibi/wf-extension-tutorial/README.md

 ## Step 1: Setting up a Dev Environment ##

-To streamline the development process, it is recommended to create a stand-alone dev environment to start the wrapping of your  **JS Viz** vs. having to develop within the WebFOCUS® environment.
+To streamline the development process, it is recommended to create a stand-alone dev environment to start the wrapping of your  **JS Viz** vs. having to develop within the WebFOCUS<sup>®</sup> environment.

 Download the project template provided in this git repository as a starting point.